-Modafinil (US brand name Provigil® and generic) is a wakefulness promoting agent.
-Here is key information about this medication.
+Modafinil (US brand name Provigil® and generic) is a wakefulness-promoting agent.
+Here is basic information about this medication.
 Other articles on this website with more advanced information and tips related to this medication are linked to under Related Pages below.

 To improve wakefulness in adult patients with narcolepsy, obstructive sleep apnea (OSA), or shift work disorder (SWD)